The Best Azure Cloud Management Tools

 Spot by NetApp

 Spot is a modern cloud cost management tool that focuses more precisely on assisting businesses in automating their cloud cost improvements based on data.
 It does this by collecting and analyzing cloud usage data.
 This differs from other conventional tools in that it identifies opportunities, but it leaves the implementation of those chances up to the teams that are utilizing the tool.
 This distinction makes Spot a cloud management platform as well.
-This tool is most helpful for engineering teams; however, it also has some application in financial management.
+This tool is most helpful for engineering teams, but it also has some application in financial management.

 • Offers automation features to optimize cloud infrastructure, including the configuration of container environments